 Individuals without valid temporary resident status must adhere to specific guidelines regarding the application for an open work permit:

-2. Limitations on Applying Under Different Programs: Applicants are not permitted to apply for an open work permit under any other policy or pilot program.
+- They should not apply for an open work permit under any other policy or pilot program.

 In conclusion, spousal sponsorship in Canada offers a pathway for individuals to reunite with their loved ones and build a life together in a country known for its diversity and opportunities.
 Through the spousal sponsorship program, Canadians and permanent residents can sponsor their spouses or partners to obtain permanent residence status in Canada.
 With its commitment to family unity and inclusivity, Canada stands as a beacon of hope for couples seeking to embark on a new chapter of their lives together.